krish070904/HEALTHSYNC_MERN/README.md

 2. Verify all environment variables are set correctly
 3. Ensure all dependencies are installed
 4. Check MongoDB connection
-5. Review the API service credentials (Gemini, Twilio, SMTP)
+5. Review the API service credentials (BioMistral, Twilio, SMTP)

 ## 📝 License